 Line 50.
 If you had any operations in or related to a country associated with carrying out an international boycott or you participated in or cooperated with an international boycott, your extraterritorial income exclusion may be reduced.
-See the separate instructions for Form 5713, International Boycott Report, for definitions and other details and to find out if you are required to file Form 5713.
-If you are required to file Form 5713, also complete Schedule A (Form 5713), International Boycott Factor (Section 999(c)(1)).
-Multiply Form 8873, line 49, by line 3 of Schedule A (Form 5713).
-Include the result on Form 8873, line 50.
+See the separate instructions for Form 5713,

+International Boycott Report, for definitions and other details and to find out if you are required to file Form 5713.
+If you are required to file Form 5713, also complete Schedule A (Form 5713), International Boycott Factor (Section 999(c)(1)), and Schedule C (Form 5713), Tax Effect of the International Boycott Provisions.
+Enter the amount from Schedule C (Form 5713), line 6c, on Form 8873, line 50.